fieldrndservices/eulogy/README.md

 ### VIPM Pro

-If VIPM Pro is available, then open the `Eulogy.lvproj` file in any version of LabVIEW newer than 2015 and run the `Build.vi` located in the `Scripts` virtual folder of the Project Explorer window.
+If VIPM Pro is available, then open the `Eulogy.lvproj` file in any version of LabVIEW newer than 2015 and run the `Package.vi` located in the `Scripts` virtual folder of the Project Explorer window.

 ### VIPM Free